 Data Sharing

 TGI will share data with KI following the Joint Controller Agreement.
 All data sharing will be followed as per the TGI External data sharing policy.
+At KI, the data will be stored on project servers, accessible exclusively via a Virtual Private Network (VPN) with two-factor authentication, with regular backups.